Code-Institute-Submissions/jhch-project/README.md

 ### Wireframes

-The wireframes for this project were compiled using [Balsamiq](https://balsamiq.com/) for a clean looking design layout.
+The wireframes for this project were compiled using [Balsamiq](https://balsamiq.com/) and some were hand drawn.

 - #### Mobile/Tablet Wireframes
    - [Main - Mobile Display into Get to know me](readme-images/mobile-tablet.jpg)